Paulpauladq/IssueTrackerWebApp/README.md

               ​
 ### Dynamic Composition
-* we’ll replace our hard-coded set of IssueRow components with a programmatically generated set of components from an array of issues.
+* I replace our hard-coded set of IssueRow components with a programmatically generated set of components from an array of issues.

 ![chapter3_dynamic_components](./images/chapter3_dynamic_components.png)

+### Summary
+  It was fun to write Web app using React.
+The component-based framework is very easy to use and we are able to manage the web UI gracefully using component classes.